estebangarcia21/frhs-fullstack-curriculum/MacOS-setting-up.md

-# System Setup
+# Developer Tools

 ## Warning

 This file wasn't made by Esteban.
-There is no fast setup file.
+There is no fast setup script.
 <br />caveat emptor

 ## Installation (Brew)